SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 The Pima scout kept his hand on my shoulder.
 Not gentle.
 A reminder that I was his prisoner, his tool.
 Behind us, the soldiers followed quietly.
 Professional.
 Efficient.

 The officers walked near the front, watching me.
 Watching the land.
-Occasionally they'd signal the column to stop while they studied the terrain.
+Occasionally, they'd signal the column to stop while they studied the terrain.

 We were getting closer.
 I could feel it in my bones.
 See it in the shape of the hills.
 The way the land folded toward the canyon.